 Since Mesa Verde has an amazing history, it is worth finding out as much as possible about this place.
 So, consider the 700-Year Tour – Half Day Mesa Verde Cultural Tour.
 You will learn details about the rise of unusual houses on the cliffs.
 You will hear how people lived in them, what they did, and much more.
 Thanks to this, you will gain valuable knowledge.
 The tour takes 4.5 hours, a departure from Mancos, so it is perfect if your time visiting Mesa Verde is limited.

 The park has several interesting trails, so it is worth spending at least 1 day there.
 But even for 2 – 3 days, you can explore and enjoy this amazing landmark, especially if you are lucky and got Cliff Dwelling Tour Tickets.

 |Secrets of Mesa Verde||Colorado Bucket List||Mesa Verde National Park||Colorado's National Parks & Monuments|

 As with any US national park, there is also a fee at Mesa Verde.
 Entrance Fees for private vehicles are $30.00 from May 1 through October 31.
 And $20.00 per vehicle from November 1 through April 30.
 The fee is good for entrance to Mesa Verde National Park for up to 7 days.

-If you plan to visit more national parks in Colorado, check our Colorado Road Trip Itinerary with lots of tips and inspirations.
+If you plan to visit more national parks in Colorado, check out our Colorado Road Trip Itinerary with lots of tips and inspirations.

-Things to do in Mesa Verde National Park
+15 Best Things to do in Mesa Verde National Park